If Republicans Love Their Country, When Will They Show It?

 If the American governing class is beginning to grapple with the greatest electoral mistake in U.S. history, in Britain, democracy is also having its awkward way with Brexit.
 The clock is now ticking before Article 50 pushes the U.K. out of the single market, and it’s concentrating the minds of those in business — especially if there’s no secure deal before then, as seems increasingly likely.

 The biggest business lobby, the CBI, has now publicly argued that the two-year deadline for leaving the single market is already killing investment and confidence.
-They want the single market extended indefinitely, leaving Britain a de facto E.U. member way past 2019, if negotiations don’t go well.
+They want the single market extended indefinitely, leaving Britain a de facto EU member way past 2019, if negotiations don’t go well.
 Some other consequences are beginning to sink in: The divorce bill looks likely to be over $130 billion, with decades of lost future productivity baked into future GDP.
 The economy is softening.
 The trade deficit has worsened despite a big depreciation in the pound.
 Polling on Brexit is still very tightly balanced, but the last couple of months have seen a small but palpable shift toward those who now believe that leaving was “wrong.”
 In the polls in the first four months of this year, every singe poll showed no regret.
 Since the end of April, four have been in favor, four opposed.
-A recent poll showed that 60 percent of the British want to keep their EU citizenship – with all its rights to travel and work anywhere in Europe.
+A recent poll showed that 60 percent of the British want to keep their EU citizenship — with all its rights to travel and work anywhere in Europe.

-Another straw in the wind: the director of the Leave campaign, Dominic Cummings, is worrying about what comes next.
-In a recent Twitter exchange, picked up by Johnny Freedland, Cummings was asked if anything could now happen to change his mind about the decision to leave the E.U.
+Another straw in the wind: The director of the Leave campaign, Dominic Cummings, is worrying about what comes next.
+In a recent Twitter exchange, picked up by Johnny Freedland, Cummings was asked if anything could now happen to change his mind about the decision to leave the EU.
 His response?
 “Lots!
 I said before REF [the referendum] was dumb idea, other things should’ve been tried first.
 In some possible branches of the future leaving will be an error.”
-And the truth is: the “softer” Brexit gets, the more pointless it gets.
-If you stay in the single market and customs union, you’ll have to keep freedom of movement, and once you’re there, you’re a de facto member of the E.U. – with no say at all in how it’s run.
+And the truth is: The “softer” Brexit gets, the more pointless it gets.
+If you stay in the single-market-and-customs union, you’ll have to keep freedom of movement, and once you’re there, you’re a de facto member of the EU — with no say at all in how it’s run.
 There’s even less sovereignty in that than the status quo.
-Cummings, for good measure, has already argued that leaving the E.U. is the “hardest job since beating Nazis” – and that was way before May’s political implosion.
+Cummings, for good measure, has already argued that leaving the EU is the “hardest job since beating Nazis” — and that was way before May’s political implosion.
 Earlier this week, he opined: “Tory party keeps making huge misjudgments about what REF was about.”

 And then there’s the parliament.
-The Great Repeal Bill – prime minister Theresa May’s legislation to incorporate all E.U. law into British law – is suddenly on the rocks.
-The Labour party has now come out against it without its incorporation of all the requirements of the E.U.
-Charter of Fundamental Rights.
-All they need are a few Tory rebels, and the bill is deadlocked.
-But if she gives in on “fundamental rights,” her own right-wing will balk and walk.
+The Great Repeal Bill — Prime Minister Theresa May’s legislation to incorporate all EU law into British law — is suddenly on the rocks.
+The Labour Party has now come out against it without its incorporation of all the requirements of the EU Charter of Fundamental Rights.
+All they need are a few Tory rebels and the bill is deadlocked.
+But if she gives in on “fundamental rights,” her own right wing will balk and walk.
 Actually executing Brexit, like repealing Obamacare, turns out to be much, much harder than the reactionist right believed.
 For good measure, the leaders of the Welsh and Scottish parliaments, whose consent is also necessary for the bill to pass, have declared their joint opposition.
 And every delay makes the chance of a breakdown in talks with Brussels more likely, the consequences more economically dire.

 Nothing is inevitable in politics.
 Maybe I’m just wishing my former country would come to its senses, but the Brexit ship seems to have been becalmed.
 At some point the wind may change direction.